aknasser/impossible_pantry/front-end/README.md

 # CATEGORIES
 <CREATE>
-When we create a new category, we want it to be empty at the beginning.
-We add ingredients eventually when we update the category.
+When we add ingredient to a brand new category we  add this category to the ingredient. the new category remplace the former category of the ingredient.

-WHY THIS RESTRICTION ?
-We don't want to have 1 ingredient binded to several categories.
-It would get messy.

 <READ>
 Nothing worth mentionning.